una/una.github.io/_posts/2014-11-18-open-source-design.md

 ## We're All Just Makers, Really

 **[Codepen](http://codepen.io)** is a great example of mixing design and developer types.
 I was just at a Codepen Meetup in Austin, and it was great to see such a diversity of people. **Hackathons** are also the best.
 Though this term seems to scare designers away (proving that language is super important in this effort), some of the best hacks I've seen come from teams of both designers and developers.
-I just met a girl who is studying fashion design and computer science at Kent State and told me about their last hackathon: a fashion hackathon.
-Developers paired with fashion designers and were provided any hardware they wanted to create wearables.

 ## What Can We Do Right Now?